-Every undergrad student faces this dilemma after they graduate—should they look for a job right away so they can start earning and pay off their debt, or should they go to grad school?
+Every undergrad student faces this dilemma after they graduate—should they start job hunting right away so they can start earning and pay off their debt, or should they go to grad school?

-There’s an ongoing debate: going to grad school means taking on more debt, but an advanced degree will help you earn substantially more money than a Bachelor’s degree.
+There’s an ongoing debate: going to grad school means taking on more debt, but advanced degrees will help you earn substantially more money than a Bachelor’s degree.
 So is it worth it?

 If you want to differentiate yourself from your peers in today’s job market, as well as polish and expand upon existing work skills, then you need to at least look into graduate school and get an advanced degree.

 Take a look at some of the many benefits of obtaining a master’s degree.

 Develop Critical Transferable Skills